Woulda, coulda, shoulda.

 Know the difference between scholarships and grants (you DON’T have to pay these back) and loans (you HAVE to pay these back)

-Don’t get sucked into thinking it’s all “free money.”
+Don’t get sucked into the spending mistake of thinking it’s all “free money.”

 But what do you do when you already have student loan debt?